 Let’s study the subject matter in detail:

-How Is Non-Profit Accounting Different?
+How is Non-Profit Accounting Different?

-One of the biggest differences between a for-profit and non-profit organization is that of ownership.
-Anyone can own the shares of a for-profit company, as long as it’s listed on the stock exchange.
+One of the biggest differences between a for-profit and a non-profit organization is that of ownership.
+Anyone can own the shares of a for-profit company as long as it’s listed on the stock exchange.
 For the company, the total value of the outstanding shares is known as shareholder’s equity.
 These owners then receive timely disbursements and dividends from the company’s profits.
 The share price is used as a reliable metric to judge the company’s performance in the marketplace.

 This is not the case with a non-profit organization.
 No one owns non-profit entities.
 Even if you have found the company or are a part of the board of directors, you don’t own it.
 Such companies are a public trust, and therefore, there’s no concept of shareholder’s equity or retained earnings.